Skip to content

 Progress Tracking: Ongoing evaluation to measure improvement and adjust care as needed.

-How Long Does Neuro‑Visual Therapy Take?
+How Long Does Neuro‑Optometric Therapy Take?

 Most patients begin noticing improvements within the first few weeks.
 A full program typically ranges from 3 to 9 months, depending on the individual and the consistency of therapy.